git-kenyon/.github/profile/README.md

 ---

 ✨ Created by a student to foster community and collaboration at Kenyon.

+💬 Head over to the **Discussions** section to chat, share recent projects, or highlight other repositories people might find useful!